Forklift hire, sales and training in Ireland

 Get a forklift quote

 Tell us where you are, what you're moving, and how long you need it.
-We route your enquiry to one or two vetted Irish dealers — usually back to you within a working day.
+We use that detail to route the enquiry toward suitable Irish dealer options.

 We don't run forklifts ourselves.
-Your enquiry is sent to vetted Irish dealers; we collect a small lead fee from them, you don't pay us anything.
+Your enquiry can be passed to relevant Irish dealer contacts; where a dealer pays a lead fee, you don't pay us anything.